 By Subrupt EditorialPublished Reviewed

-If you have ever shipped a forgot-password flow that fired real emails into your QA team's inbox, you understand why email-testing exists as a category.
-The problem isn't sending mail.
-The problem is catching it before it reaches a real recipient, inspecting how it renders across clients, and confirming spam scores before going live.
-Mailtrap solves all three for teams; lighter tools cover solo work or specialist needs.
+If you have ever shipped a forgot-password flow that fired real emails into your QA team's inbox, you know why email-testing exists as a category.
+The problem is not sending mail; the problem is catching it before it reaches a real recipient, inspecting how it renders across clients, and confirming spam scores before going live.
+Mailtrap solves all three for teams.
+Lighter tools cover solo work, CI automation, or deliverability scoring better.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.